Iceland election: Women lawmakers outnumber men for first time | DW | 26.09.2021

 Prime Minister Katrin Jakobsdottir's government gave Iceland's 360,000 people political stability for four years

+The only other European country to come close is Sweden with 47% women lawmakers, according to data from the World Bank.

+Iceland now joins the short list of countries where women outnumber men in parliament — including Rwanda, Cuba, Nicaragua, Mexico and the United Arab Emirates.

-Iceland's ruling coalition retained its majority in Saturday's elections even as Prime Minister Katrin Jakobsdottir's party suffered losses, final results showed.
+Iceland's ruling coalition retained its majority in Saturday's elections even as Prime Minister Katrin Jakobsdottir's party suffered losses.

 It remains to be seen whether the three-party coalition that governed the island nation for the past four years will stick together.
 They said before the election that they would enter negotiations if they held on to their majority.